BeatriceColeridge/name-vote/README.md

 1. Add or review the list of available names.
 2. Record votes or preferences according to the project format.
 3. Review the collected results.
+4. Update the name list or voting method as needed.
+5. Document any changes that affect setup or usage.

+## Project Structure

+The exact structure may change as the project develops.